 These institutional commitments include:

 - Conducting a universitywide climate survey.
 The university will collaborate with the divisions to develop, conduct, assess, and publish the results of a regular universitywide JHU climate survey, with common questions for all stakeholders as well as targeted questions pertinent to the experiences of faculty, staff, and students, respectively.
-These surveys will allow our community to communicate their perceptions of progress, which will help steer our work in many areas.
+These surveys will be supplemented with periodic focus groups and other listening sessions to allow our community to communicate their perceptions of progress, which will help steer our work in many areas.

 - Creating DEI action plans and scorecards at the university, divisional and departmental Levels.
 We will develop and implement tools for assessing, measuring, and reporting the impact and effectiveness of our efforts around diversity, equity, and inclusion.
 All academic divisions and administrative departments will create biennial goals and articulated implementation plans focused specifically around areas of weakness or limited progress.
 We will also establish accountabilities for key measures of individual and institutional performance, particularly at the leadership and managerial levels.
 At the university and divisional levels we will provide a forum for annual public reporting on and discussion of progress as against our goals.

 - Broadening composition reports.
 The university and its divisions will continue and expand publication of composition reports for faculty, staff, graduate students, and incoming undergraduates as essential tools for identifying areas of strength and weakness in our recruiting and retention, informing strategies, and establishing accountabilities and performance metrics around diversity, equity, and inclusion across our institution.
 Where possible, we will refine definitions, groups, and subgroups in the data presented (such as accounting for multiple and intersecting identities and distinguishing international faculty).
-These reports will also reflect the self-identification of groups and identities through a climate survey where data collection protocols are evolving (such as self-identification of disability, religion, or LGBTQ diversity).
+These reports will also reflect the anonymous self-identification of groups and identities through a climate survey where data collection protocols are evolving (such as self-identification of disability, religious, LGBTQ or veteran/military status diversity) and track progress at the leadership and managerial levels.
 Part of this work will also refine and expand existing surveys and include key climate data in composition reports, such as Gallup, Student Satisfaction, and Employee Exit Surveys.

 - Tracking current and future investment in DEI.
 The university will document and publish the five-year trajectory and current budget for each of our DEI offices, practitioners, and programming across divisions, colleges, units, and university administration.